pvigier/pvigier.github.io-jekyll/_posts/2019-05-06-commit-graph-drawing-algorithms.md

 Thus, the next step was to only allocate a canvas as large as the visible area.
 This method does not suffer from the problem described previously.
 However, we need to redraw each time the user scrolls or resizes the windows as the visible part of the graph changes.

 To speed up the rendering, we need to render only what is actually visible.
 Finding the nodes that are visible is easy and can be done in constant time.
 We just have to find the first and the last commits visible by doing integer divisions of the top and bottom coordinates of the visible area by the height of a row.

 However, determining the edges that are visible is more difficult.
 Indeed, edges that are linked to a visible commit are visible, but there may be edges that connect commits on both sides of the visible area as depicted in the figure below.

 ![Edges visible](/media/img/commit-graph/edges_visible/edges_visible.svg){: .center-image .modal-image }

 To find them quickly, we must recognize that this is a problem of finding intersecting intervals again.
 Indeed, we can represent all the edges by intervals of rows and the visible area is also an interval of rows.
 An edge is visible if and only if its interval overlaps with the interval of the visible area.
-So we can use an interval tree to find all the visible edges in $$O(m\log{k})$$ where $$m$$ is the number edges and $$k$$ the number of edges that are visible.
+So we can use an interval tree to find all the visible edges in $$O(k\log{m})$$ where $$m$$ is the number edges and $$k$$ the number of edges that are visible.

 In the table below, we can observe the time it takes to render the visible part of a large commit graph with and without the different optimizations we talked about: